ms-iot/content/en-US/win10/tools/Webb.md

 <img src="{{site.baseurl}}/images/webb/debug1.png">

 * Any system crashes will automatically be logged and available to view through the web management tool.
-You can then download the kernel dump and try to figure out whats going on.
+You can then download the kernel dump and try to figure out what's going on.

 <img src="{{site.baseurl}}/images/webb/debug2.png">